How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Background on Euler Calculus

 As one might expect, the definable Euler characteristic does not depend on a particular choice of triangulation~\cite[pp.70-71]{vdD}, as it is a definable homeomorphism invariant.
 However, as the next example shows, the definable Euler characteristic is not a homotopy invariant.

 \begin{ex} The definable Euler characteristic of the open unit interval $X=(0,1)$ is $-1$.
 Note that $X$ is contractible to a point, which has definable Euler characteristic $1$.
-The reader might notice that these computations coincide with the compactly-supported Euler characteristic, which can be defined in terms of the ranks of compactly-supported cohomology or Borel-Moore homology groups. \end{ex}
+The reader might notice that these computations coincide with the compactly-supported Euler characteristic, which can be defined in terms of the ranks of compactly-supported cohomology or Borel-Moore homology groups.
+However, this equivalence only makes sense for locally compact sets and not all o-minimal sets are locally compact. \end{ex}

 \begin{rmk-defn} We will often drop the prefix ``definable'' and simply refer to ``the Euler characteristic'' of a definable set. \end{rmk-defn}